Jeannette Corbiere Lavell

 Jeannette Corbiere Lavell (born June 21, 1942) is a Canadian and Anishinaabe community worker who focused on women's and children's rights.
 In 2018, she was honoured as a member of the Order of Canada.

 Biography

 She was born Jeannette Vivian Corbiere in Wikwemikong, Ontario to Adam and Rita Corbiere.
 Her mother, a school teacher, was a co-founder of the Wikwemikong "Wiky" Powwow.
 Corbiere Lavell learned English from her mother and Ojibwe from her father.

 Corbiere attended business college in North Bay.

 Early activism

-After graduation, she worked for the Native Canadian Centre of Toronto as an executive secretary.
+After graduation, she worked for the Native Canadian Center of Toronto as an executive secretary.
 She was associated with the Company of Young Canadians, which gave her an opportunity to travel around the country, and was named, in 1965, as "Indian Princess of Canada".

 She was a founding member of the Ontario Native Women's Association in 1971, of the Anduhyaun Inc. (a not-for-profit helping Toronto's Indigenous women fleeing violence) in 1973, of the Toronto Native Times in 1978, and a president of the Nishnawbe Institute (Institute for Indian Studies) in Toronto.